StainlessStasis/CobblemonSpawnAlerts/README.md

 But can be modified to look like this, or however you want!
 ![Custom spawn message](https://cdn.modrinth.com/data/cached_images/71ff33f8e14b2520cc97c897754ce8579037d4b5.png)

-## Works with exiting spawn notifications mod!
+## Global Alerts!
-The mod does not at all affect the [Cobblemon Spawn Notification](https://modrinth.com/mod/cobblemon-spawn-notification) mod by [tmetcalfe89](https://modrinth.com/user/tmetcalfe89).
-Cobblemon Spawn Notification is a great mod, so if you somehow don't know about it already I highly recommend using it on your server!
-It is also partly what inspired this mod.
+Inspired by [Cobblemon Spawn Notification](https://modrinth.com/mod/cobblemon-spawn-notification), all players will be alerted when a rare Pokemon (such as a shiny or legendary) spawns.
+This can be disabled in the server's `server.json` config for the mod.
+The server simply sends a packet to all clients, so that each player can individually customize their messages.

 ## Config - Main (client)
 The config is found in your Minecraft instance folder under `config -> cobblemon-spawn-alerts`.
 You can also use the command `/cobblemonspawnalerts openconfig`.<br><br>
 This file is called `main.json`

 ### Config Settings:<br>
-**alertAllShinies**: Alerts you when any shiny spawns, unless `alertShiny` is disabled in its config, or its config is disabled.<br>
+* **alertAllShinies**: Alerts you when any shiny spawns, unless `alertShiny` is disabled in its config, or its config is disabled.<br>
-**alertAllLegendaries**: Alerts you when any legendary spawns, unless its config is disabled.<br>
+* **alertAllLegendaries**: Alerts you when any legendary spawns, unless its config is disabled.<br>
-**alertAllMythicals**: Alerts you when any mythical spawns, unless its config is disabled.<br>
+* **alertAllMythicals**: Alerts you when any mythical spawns, unless its config is disabled.<br>
-**alertAllUltraBeasts**: Alerts you when any ultra beast spawns, unless its config is disabled.<br>
+* **alertAllUltraBeasts**: Alerts you when any ultra beast spawns, unless its config is disabled.<br>
-**alertAllParadox**: Alerts you when any paradox spawns, unless its config is disabled.<br>
+* **alertAllParadox**: Alerts you when any paradox spawns, unless its config is disabled.<br>
-**alertAllNotInDex**: Alerts you when any Pokemon which is not already registered in your Pokedex spawns, unless its config is disabled.<br>
+* **alertAllNotInDex**: Alerts you when any Pokemon which is not already registered in your Pokedex spawns, unless its config is disabled.<br>
-**alertAllUncaught**: Alerts you when any Pokemon which you have not caught spawns, unless its config is disabled.<br>
+* **alertAllUncaught**: Alerts you when any Pokemon which you have not caught spawns, unless its config is disabled.<br>

 ### Reloading the Config:<br>
 You can edit the config while the game is running, and simply use the command `/cobblemonspawnalerts reload` to reload it.
 Leaving/entering a world will **NOT** reload the config.
 The command must be run to take effect.<br>